AeneasZhu/JekyllFarm/_posts/2023-02-21-smith-benevolence.md

 date:   2023-02-21 21:28:32 +0800
 categories: National Review
 ---
-The father of economics understood people to be both self-interested and sympathetic to others.
-Is there a contradiction in Smith's thought?
+<blockquote>The father of economics understood people to be both self-interested and sympathetic to others.
+Is there a contradiction in Smith's thought?</blockquote>

 To begin the series, we reflect on benevolence in Adam Smith.
 What roles does it play in his thought?
 The question is worth addressing in light of the common charge of heartlessness levied against those not on the political Left.
 And it leads us into an apparent contradiction.